(discovered in the last century, the Gospel according to Alexias the Athenian)

 Another thing is that he does not much believe in the virtue of labor, of work to produce what serves no purpose but to produce and produce.
-I have heard him say that the Earth already holds enough to sustain us pointing out that the flowers of the fields are more beautiful than the luxurious vestments of Shelomon the legendary king of the Jews.
+I have heard him say that the Earth already holds enough to sustain us pointing out that the flowers of the fields are more beautiful than the luxurious vestments of Shelomon their legendary king.
 Iesous certainly respects the honest work of the peasants, the fishermen, the artisans, the tradesmen, but he abhors usury, greed.
 I have seen him in anger upset the counting tables of the money changers in the temple, which caused much outrage among the bankers and such, not to mention the priests.
 I have heard him tell the young heir of a wealthy family that it is more difficult for a rich man to enter paradise than it is for a camel to pass through the eye of a needle.
 (I believe they call the narrowest gate to the city “The Needle’s Eye.”)
 No, the rich and the powerful do not much like Iesous.

 He is a gentle man this young preacher who is fond of teaching through stories whose principle message is: “you were invited to party but you did not come.”
 I would not put it past him, if he could, to change water into wine.
 He can certainly change the hearts of his listeners to something sweeter and more good.
 Just as he tries to change the image of Jehova (the unspoken name of their harsh god) into the gentler, kinder image of his own.
 Although there is little effeminate about this Iesous still there is much that is feminine in his nature.
 I believe he is trying to give his god the one thing Yehova really lacks — a mother, or a sister, or a wife.

 He treads a dangerous path, does Iesous, tampering with the stern, one-dimensional image of his nation’s god.
 Judge not lest thou be judged, he says, but I fear he is much judged already.
 You without sin cast the first stone, he challenges, and I fear there are already many all too willing to stone him.
 It is dangerous to broaden the dimensions of the gods, especially those that exist only in people’s heads, defined in books, their laws minutely prescribed (our own Socrates was killed accused of contempt for the gods.)
 And Iesous does just that.
-I have heard him say that he brings a new commandment to supersede all previous law: love god above all else and your neighbor as you do yourself.
+I have heard him say that one commandment supersedes all law: love god above all else and your neighbor as you do yourself.
 And he did not specify only your Jewish neighbor, but included all us gentiles too.
 Another time, he said that the law was made for humankind and not humankind for the law.
 Dangerous stuff.

 What the powerful really fear is that a Socrates, a Iesous, and others of their kind may incite the people to question, to think.
-Thought leads to judgement, judgement to demand.
+Thought leads to judgment, judgment to demand.
 And demands perhaps to action.
 Before a people aroused, even Caesar must quake.
 The meek just may inherit the Earth, as Iesous says, but first the meek must find their voice and speak.
 He has just said that if these should remain silent, the stones themselves would cry out.